adamedx/PowerShellGraphDemo/README.md

 By default, the URI accessed by `InvokeGraphRequest` would be `https://graph.microsoft.com/v1.0/me` which is an Azure Public cloud URI for Graph. `GetGraphAccessToken` allows the caller to override the logon endpoint and MS Graph endpoint so that clouds other than the Public cloud (e.g. the Germany cloud) may be used.

+The example above accesses `me`, but any URI relative to the root of a graph version (e.g. 'https://graph.microsoft.com/v1.0') may be used, such as `me/contacts`, `organization`, `users/{userid}`, `me/drive/root`, etc. See the [Graph API documentation](https://docs.microsoft.com/en-us/graph/api/overview?toc=./ref/toc.json&view=graph-rest-1.0) to learn more about valid URI's.

 To see more details about the URI's accessed during authentication and Graph access, specify the `-verbose` option for either command.

 ### Sample 2: Get a token in PowerShell via MSAL